How to Take Responsibility for Your Life

 When you take responsibility for your life, you achieve your dreams

 You are totally responsible for your life.
-This is the foundational principle you must embrace if you plan for happiness and success in life and work.
+This is the foundational principle you must embrace if you plan for happiness and success in your life and work.
 For many people, everything is someone else’s fault.
-Every problem can be explained away with reasons why they can’t affect the situation or the outcome, especially at work.
+Every problem can be explained away with reasons why they can’t affect the situation or the outcome, especially at work where it is easy to find excuses because people are so closely intertwined.

 But without taking responsibility, you're all the more likely to look at your career as a failure because you allowed any passing wind to blow you around, all the while blaming the wind for how things turned out.
 When you fail to responsibly guide your direction and outcomes, you set the stage for creating a miserable life—a life that fulfills none of your dreams and aspirations.